 A smart faucet offers touchless, app, or voice control, making water usage and monitoring more convenient and an integrated part of a smart home.
 “Smart faucets like the ones we develop at Moen offer convenience, precision, and voice-activation technology to help more easily complete tasks in the kitchen without sacrificing style,” says Prantik Guha Biswas, Product Manager of Smart and Digital Kitchen at Moen.

 To help you find the best options for your space, we consulted experts at leading kitchen fixture brands Moen and Kohler and researched and judged models on voice and app control, touch operation, ease of installation, and overall design.
-After all the considerations, the Kohler Sensate K-72218-WB Kitchen Faucet with Kohler Konnect is our best overall pick, thanks to its full-featured smart functionality and elegant design.

 Here are the best smart faucets to add to your home.